remyoudompheng/yamaquasi/README_classgroup.md

 * 220 bits: about 5 minutes for sieve, 5-10mn for linear algebra
 * 250 bits: about 10 minutes for sieve, 20-30mn for linear algebra
 * 280 bits: 30-40 minutes for sieve, more than 1 hour for linear algebra
-* 300 bits: 2-3 hours for sieve, many hours for linear algebra
+* 300 bits: about 4 hours sieve, about 3 hours linear algebra

-Parallel computing applies to the sieve in the same way as the factoring implementation.
+* 330 bits (100 decimal digits): about 20 hours sieve, about 12 hours linear algebra

+The sieving step and the computation of the class number can use multiple cores.
+The output of the sieve is usually less than 250 MiB even for 100-digit inputs.

 Some computer algebra systems like PARI implement the Buchmann-McCurley algorithm which tries to find smooth ideals by random sampling.